kaarelkaarelson/beer-store-app/ReadMe.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 This is a traditional store application made for ordering beers.
-The application uses external api to load the load a list of beers.
+The application uses external api to load a list of beers.
 User's cart and order history is saved to local storage, so every time application starts all the data is retained.

 ### Built With